Industrial Action - messages for the public

 What rights do non-union staff have who take industrial action?

-Non-union members who take part in legal, official industrial action at their employing organisation have the same rights as union members not to be dismissed because of taking action.
+Non-union members who take part in legal, official industrial action at their employing organisation have the same rights as union members not to be dismissed as a result of taking action.